MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/frequently-asked-questions.md

 ## What permissions are required for the Approvals Kit?

-Refer to the [Setup guide](./setup.md) for user permissions and Microsoft Entra application permissions to setup and use the kit.
+Refer to the [Setup guide](./setup.md) for user permissions and Microsoft Entra application permissions to set up and use the kit.

 ## Are there limitations in terms of how many stages can be created?